18F/dtmo-hugo/content/handbook/travel-tdy/create-authorization.md

 # <this is a title> Create an Authorization

-<define the topic in lay terms> This is what an authorization is.
+<define the topic in lay terms> An authorization is what you need to get approved before you go on official travel.

 ### <critical info > You may need to validate your profile first